KihiuJohn/KihiuJohn/README.md

 <pre>
 💻 I am mainly a Backend Developer
-📚 I have a Bachelors in Information Technology from Multimedia University of Kenya 📝 I have a strong interest in Software Engineering and Design 🛠️ Currently learning C# and .NET Core framework
+📝 I have a strong interest in Software Engineering and Design 🛠️ Currently learning C# and .NET Core framework
 🌱 Learning about efficient designs for scalable systems